• Aarp Logo Red

 Known as Denmark’s “Garden Island,” Funen is a picturesque region filled with rolling green landscapes, historic manors, and charming villages.
 Book a tour to Odense, the birthplace of Hans Christian Andersen, and walk in the footsteps of the beloved storyteller.
 Visit his childhood home and explore the Hans Christian Andersen Museum, a tribute to Denmark’s most famous literary figure.

-Frequently Asked Questions About Czech Republic Travel & Tours
+Frequently Asked Questions About Denmark Tours

-• When is the best time to visit Denmark?
+When is the best time to visit Denmark?

 The best time to visit Denmark is during the summer months (June–August) when the weather is warm, and outdoor activities abound.
 Spring and autumn offer fewer crowds and mild weather, while winter is perfect for experiencing Denmark’s cozy hygge culture.

-• What is the weather like in Denmark?
+What are the must-see attractions in Denmark?

-• What currency is used in Denmark?
+What currency is used in Denmark?

 Denmark uses the Danish krone (DKK).
 Credit cards are widely accepted, but cash can be handy for smaller businesses.
-Check out this article on exchange rates and using credit cards abroad.

-• What voltage do they use in Denmark?
+What voltage do they use in Denmark?

 The voltage is generally 230V with a frequency of 50Hz.
 It's advisable to carry a universal adapter.
 Check out this article on using adapters and converters in Europe.